-Dixie D’Amelio Stuns In A Snake Skin Bikini
+Dixie D’Amelio Stuns In A Snakeskin-Print Bikini

 “Wow, wish I was you!
 Body goals!” one more person remarked.

 As The Inquisitr previously reported, D’Amelio has posed for various photographers in recent weeks, including Connor Franta.
-Franta photographed both D’Amelio and Charli for the front page cover of the newest edition of the online publication Highsnobiety.
-Both sisters rose to fame through TikTok and have established their places as two of the most well known creators on the entire platform.
+He photographed both D’Amelio and Charli for the cover of the newest edition of the online publication, Highsnobiety.

+Both sisters rose to fame through TikTok and have established their places as two of the most well-known creators on the entire platform.